Dangers of EMDR Therapy? Let’s Debunk This Myth

 It enjoys a great deal of support.
 In fact, EMDR is recommended by organizations such as the World Health Organization (WHO), the Department of Defense, and the American Psychiatric Association (APA) for persons dealing with PTSD.

-Like any therapeutic technique, however, it is not appropriate for every situation.
-EMDR is not without its risks or its detractors.
-It is a technique that requires an advanced level of skill and training and understanding of the dynamics of the brain’s ability to process.
+However, it is a technique that requires the therapist to have an advanced level of skill and training and an understanding of the dynamics of the brain’s ability to process.

 What is EMDR?